yprabhu23/FALCON/sim2real/README.md

 > [!IMPORTANT]
 > For sim2sim, you need to start Mujoco and then launch the policy, but for sim2real, you **only** need to launch the policy.
 > Make sure you read the keyboard and joystick control protocol in `sim2real/rl_policy/base_policy.py`.
+> All the deployment scripts are running under `sim2real`, so do `cd sim2real` first.

 <details>
 <summary>TEST with G1_29DoF Locomotion</summary>